 Milestone 2.1: The Minister of Health had not finalized the appointment of the advisory board to the NMRA at the time of writing.
-The Ministry of Health speculated that key decision-makers were buoyed by the consistent reduction of prices of essential medicines.
-Thus, they did not consider the appointment of an advisory board a matter of urgent concern.
+The Ministry of Health speculated that key decision-makers were

-Milestone 2.2: The MSD implemented a monitoring mechanism to ensure the availability of medicine up to the level of Regional Medical Supply Divisions (RMSDs).
+Milestone 2.2: The MSD implemented a monitoring mechanism9 to ensure the availability of medicine up to the level of Regional Medical Supply Divisions (RMSDs).
 The decentralized RMSDs distribute medicine, purchased centrally by the MSD, to 960 primary health care institutions across the country.
-There is, however, no monitoring of drug availability at the more granular institutional level.
-Although a positive start, the RMSD monitoring mechanism is currently not open for public feedback.
-The ministry confirmed that it was soliciting external support to introduce a system to effectively monitor medicine stocks at all levels.
+There is, however, no monitoring of drug availability at the more granular institutional level.10 Although a positive start, the RMSD monitoring mechanism11 is currently not open for public feedback.12 The ministry confirmed that it was soliciting external support to introduce a system to effectively monitor medicine stocks at all levels.13

-Milestone 2.3: Civil society anticipated that this commitment would lead to health institutions proactively, and publicly, displaying the availability of medicine.
-Although only a marginal increase from the midterm, civil society confirmed that such publication, though not thorough or systematic, had commenced at a small number of health clinics and hospitals.
-However, as neither civil society nor government could provide a precise, verifiable figure, there is no change in the completion of this commitment.
+Milestone 2.3: Civil society anticipated that this commitment would lead to health institutions proactively, and publicly, displaying the availability of medicine.14 Although only a marginal increase from the midterm, civil society confirmed that such publication, though not thorough or systematic, had commenced at a small number of health clinics and hospitals.15 However, as neither civil society nor government could provide a precise, verifiable figure, there is no change in the completion of this commitment.

 The Ministry of Health explained that doctors only prescribed medicines that were available at the hospital dispensary.
 These medicines were available free-of-charge.
 If an essential medicine was unavailable on a particular day, the doctor would prescribe a suitable alternative.
 Given this protocol and the availability of essential medicines, the ministry suggested that the public display of available medicines was not of utmost concern.
+16

 The milestone also refers to essential medicines being of adequate quality.
-The Ministry of Health confirmed that several measures are consistently taken to ensure that medicines of adequate quality are circulated through the system.
-These include: good manufacturing practices at the time of procurement; formal recommendations from regulatory agencies; registration with the NMRA; and sample-testing by the State Pharmaceuticals Corporation.
-Sarvodaya confirmed that these were standard measures in the context of quality assurance.
+The Ministry of Health confirmed that several measures are consistently taken to ensure that medicines of adequate quality are circulated through the system.17 These include: good manufacturing practices at the time of procurement; formal recommendations from regulatory agencies; registration with the NMRA; and sample-testing by the State Pharmaceuticals Corporation.18 Sarvodaya confirmed that these were standard measures in the context of quality assurance.19

-Milestones 2.4-2.5: All stakeholders confirmed that no progress was made in introducing a rating system for private pharmacies.
+Milestones 2.4-2.5: All stakeholders confirmed that no progress was made in introducing a rating system for private pharmacies.20